ArchieveVly/sim-fetchx/README.md

 ## Installation ✳️

-To use `SimFetch`, install it via npm:
+To use `SimFetchX`, install it via npm:

 ```bash
 npm install sim-fetch